Real Action: our Educational Philosophy

 The children we teach reflect the city we live in.
 They come from a diverse range of cultural and ethnic backgrounds.
 They are also among the most socially and economically disadvantaged in the country - another reflection of this city where extreme wealth coexists with extreme levels of poverty.
 Yet their paths in life are not determined by their disadvantage.
 Many, we discover, go to university.
 They succeed!

 Currently in the UK poor literacy, which comes hand in hand with poverty, blocks social mobility.
 It conserves social disadvantage.
-And we should not forget that Britain’s 15-year-olds’ literacy levels come at number 22 among developed nations (OECD Pisa)
+And we should not forget that Britain’s 15-year-olds’ literacy levels come at number 22 among developed nations (OECD Pisa) (as at 2021).

 But does it have to be this way?
 We don’t believe so.
 We believe that we have the answer to tackle the UK’s literacy problem.
 And if our children are literate they will be set on a course for fulfilling lives.